indieweb/wordpress-micropub/readme.md

 ### 1.4 (????)
-* Separate functions that generate headers into micropub and indieauth
+* Separate functions that generate headers into micropub and IndieAuth
-* Add support for an option now used by the Indieauth plugin to set alternate token and authorization endpoints
+* Add support for an option now used by the IndieAuth plugin to set alternate token and authorization endpoints
 * MICROPUB_LOCAL_AUTH configuration option adjusted to reflect that this disables the plugin built in authentication.
 This can hand it back to WordPress or allow another plugin to take over
 * MICROPUB_LOCAL_AUTH now disables adding auth headers to the page.
+* Fix post status issue by checking for valid defaults
+* Add configuration option under writing settings to set default post status

 ### 1.3 (2017-12-31)